 Jeneane’s leading the charge against the Jupiter Biz Blog conference – too many people attending too many conferences, and all of them are blogging about them, but what’s worse is their blogging about each other blogging about each other and I’m getting dizzy.

-One more person writes “What’s a weblog” and I’m going to lose my cookies.
+One more person writes “What’s a weblog” and I’m going to loose my cookies.

 Each time I find myself back in the heartland, it seems to get worse.
 The food seems to get more and more tasteless and toxic, and the inhabitants more and more rotund.
 How can the food be so bad—and so bad for you, I wonder, in the middle of one of the richest agricultural areas in the world?